Shaaali/identity-apps/docs/sdks/java-ee-saml.md

    <tbody>
       <tr>
          <td>SAML2.AssertionConsumerURL</td>
          <td>Specifies the URL to redirect to after login and logout.
-See <a href = "/guides/applications/web-app/saml/saml-settings/#default-assertion-consumer-service-url-default-acs-url">See ACS URLs</a></td>
+See <a :href="$withBase('/guides/applications/web-app/saml/saml-settings/#default-assertion-consumer-service-url-default-acs-url')">See ACS URLs</a></td>
       </tr>
       <tr>
          <td>SAML2.SPEntityId</td>
          <td>This is the unique name of the application used when registering your application with Asgardeo.
-See <a href = "/guides/applications/web-app/saml/register-app/#register-app-using-manual-configurations">how to register a SAML app manually</a> via the Asgardeo Console.</td>
+See <a :href="$withBase('/guides/applications/web-app/saml/register-app/#register-app-using-manual-configurations')">how to register a SAML app manually</a> via the Asgardeo Console.</td>
       </tr>
       <tr>
          <td>SAML2.IdPEntityId</td>